Ksenia Fedotova – Home-based remote outsourcing

 I’m joined again by Ksenia Fedotova of Hopla online.
-They are a outsourcing supplier here in the Philippines but specialize in outsourcing professionals that are home based.
-There is a big distinction there between homebased professionals and the Upwork and freelancers of the world, which we’re going to dive into and explore today in this conversation.
-Hope you enjoy this episode.
+They are an outsourcing supplier here in the Philippines but specialize in outsourcing professionals that are home-based.
+There is a big distinction there between home-based professionals and the Upwork and freelancers of the world, which we’re going to dive into and explore today in this conversation.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing

 Derek Gallimore: Hi and welcome to another episode of the Outsource Accelerator podcast.
 My name is Derek Gallimore and this is episode number 244.
 Today I’m joined again by Ksenia Fedotova of Hopla online.
 They are outsourcing supplier here in the Philippines, but specialize in outsourcing professionals that are home based.
 Okay.
 There is a big distinction there between home based professionals and the Upwork and freelancers of the world, which we’re going to dive into and explore today in this conversation.
 So I actually previously spoke to Ksenia, in episode 238 so if you want her own backstory in a broader conversation about outsourcing, then go back and listen to that.
 But I had a really interesting conversation with her and we learned more about Hopla and their value proposition for clients in the west, like you.
 So, enjoy.
 And if you want any of the show notes then go to outsourceaccelerator.com/244.

 Derek Gallimore: Hi and welcome back everybody.
 Today I’m joined by Ksenia Fedotova of Hopla online.
 Hi Ksenia, how are you?

 Ksenia Fedotova: Hi Derek.
 Great to be here.